 Employers, particularly those with employees working in high-risk occupations and workplaces located in tick-endemic regions, need to recognize the risk of tick bites for their employees (both on and off the job) and consider implementing programs, practices, and policies to support employees who have a tick-borne disease.
 Learn more on the Resources for Employers page.

-Dr. Hall is currently working on a book on the lived experiences of Alpha-gal as it impacts 8 dimensions of well-being.
-She will be integrating results from this study, findings from interviews and surveys from other TBD Experience Studies, and conversations with hundreds of people living with AGS for the book, which is set to launch in Fall 2025.
+Dr. Hall is currently working on a book about the lived experiences of alpha-gal syndrome and the impact on well-being.
+She will be integrating results from this study, findings from interviews and surveys from other TBD Experience Studies, and conversations with hundreds of people living with AGS.

 Coming Soon!
 Not all tick-borne diseases are the same!